 You are allowed to use pfd software and email.

 - Once the upload is complete, you can click ‘Ready’ to close the exam.
 Proctorio will stop recording.

-See also the checklist for pen-and-paper exams.
+See also the checklist for pen-and-paper exams and the instruction video.

 I need to show my answers to the webcam, but I don't think the text will be legible.
 Is this a problem?